 "When I first started running, I was so embarrassed, I'd walk when cars passed me.
 I'd pretend I was looking at the flowers" ~ Joan Benoit Samuelson, 1984 Olympic Marathon gold medalist

-Powershell: Get-Process - Get a list of processes on a machine (ps/gps)
+Equivalent PowerShell: Get-Process - Get a list of processes on a machine (ps/gps).

 Equivalent bash command (Linux): ps - Process status, information about processes running in memory.